CGCL-codes/Nezha/README.md

 The implementation of the paper: *"Nezha: Exploiting Concurrency for Transaction Processing in DAG-based Blockchains" ICDCS'22*

 Nezha is the first efficient concurrency control mechanism towards DAG-based blockchains.
 It contians an address-based conflict graph (ACG) while incorporating address dependencies as edges to capture all conflicting transactions.
-In addition, it contains a hierarchical sorting (HS) algorithm to derive a total order between transactions based on ACG.
+Besides, it contains a hierarchical sorting (HS) algorithm to derive a total order between transactions based on ACG.

 This repository contains a testing tool for evaluating the performance of Nezha concurrency control and two baseline schemes: SP (serial processing) and CG (conflict graph).
 Note that, in the paper, we integrate Nezha into a prevailing DAG-based blockchain system OHIE, but we do not present the demo of OHIE in this repository (just for testing).
 We will upload a complete DAG-based blockchain demo containing Nezha transaction processing module in the future.